metin-ism/template/readme.txt

 Setup

-1 New project in webstorm
+1 Create a new project in webstorm

-2 new project in gitlab
+2 Create a new project in github

-3 Initialise new git project: git init
+3 Initialise a new git project: git init

-4 Create .gitignore file with content of https://gitignore.io/api/node,webstorm
+4 Create a .gitignore file with the content of https://gitignore.io/api/node,webstorm

+5 Add your github address as a default (origin) remote vcs > git > remotes

+6 Create a readme file with the instructions that we have followed

-5 Created a new commit with all changed files (.gitignore and .idea/* files) vcs > commit
+7 Create a new commit with all changed files (.gitignore and .idea/* files) vcs > commit

-6 Added gitlab as a default (origin) remote vcs > git > remotes

-7 pushed commit to remote vcs > git > push
+8 Pushed commit to remote vcs > git > push

-8 Created readme with the above lines

-Yarn

-1 yarn init

-Project structure
+Npm Setup

-1 volg de instructies op https://webpack.js.org/guides/getting-started/
+1 Follow the instructions on https://webpack.js.org/guides/getting-started/

-2 voeg style toe via de instructies op https://webpack.js.org/guides/asset-management/
+2 For style these instructions https://webpack.js.org/guides/asset-management/

+3 You can add more intresting things like babel, sass, en plugins... https://webpack.js.org/concepts/